Contact our China support office to talk about our work.

 Through our centres we have been focusing on supporting vulnerable groups, primarily adolescents, poor migrant populations, sex workers and people living with HIV.
 We offer a range of affordable services in our three centres, including short and long-acting contraception, safe abortion, STI screening, and HIV treatment.

 Our teams in China have also been working in partnership with the government to improve the quality of family planning services, and to advocate for young people and long-acting reversible contraception – an approach which they were the first in the country to pioneer.

 Young people in China make up one sixth of the country’s population, yet continue to be disadvantaged through a lack of information, social stigma, and limited access to contraception and abortion services.

 We help to address this through our innovative sexual and reproductive health education initiatives, and youth-focused You & Me centres.
 These centres adopt creative projects, youth participation, online sex education courses, and a welcoming environment to equip young people with vital sexual health information and services.
-We also train young people themselves as peer educators, and use media publicity to spread the word.
+We also train young people themselves as peer educators and use media publicity to spread the word.
 The combination of all these things has led to positive recognition, with almost 60% of clients who visit our China centres being under 25 and more than 100,000 young people benefiting from our reproductive health educational activities each year.

-Our team in China also has a strong relationship with government, and works to strengthen the healthcare system in a number of ways:
+Our team in China also has a strong relationship with the government, and works to strengthen the healthcare system in a number of ways: